Blooym/GoodFriend/README.md

 - [Client](./src/Client): A usage-agnostic client library that wraps API calls and includes things like an SSE client and automatic request serialization/deserialization.
 This library is used by the plugin to interact with the API but is not directly tied to Dalamud so can, in theory, can be used by any application (although it's not recommended).

 - [API](./src/Api): A REST API that manages the actual communication between clients, as well as various other tasks.
-The API is designed with privacy in mind and can be easily self-hosted.
 By default, the provided plugin will use the official API instance, but this can be changed to any other instance if desired.

 ### Why?